Brendon-Coombes/blog/source/_posts/azure-keyvault-export-certificate.md

 - Certificate
 ---

-Today; I discovered a bug/feature of the Azure KeyVault certificate store.
+Today I discovered a feature of the Azure KeyVault certificate store.

 We have a bunch of Azure Function Apps that have a certificate attached to them in order to connect to the shared KeyVault.
 I added a new Azure Function App and needed to upload the PFX so that Azure Function would have access to the KeyVault too.
 I thought this would be as simple as downloading the certificate through the Azure Portal and re-uploading to to my Azure Function App, but Microsoft for some reason strips the password from the certificate, and a password is required when uploading through the portal.